gaphor/gaphor.github.io/_pages/tutorials.md

 ## Talks
 - Frank Vanbever spoke at [FOSDEM 2024](https://fosdem.org/2024): [Drop the docs and embrace the model with Gaphor](https://fosdem.org/2024/schedule/event/fosdem-2024-2542-drop-the-docs-and-embrace-the-model-with-gaphor/).
 - Dan explains how to [automate MBSE models with Gaphor and Python](https://youtu.be/9BYgI1nJCBA).
+- Dan presented [Modeling Complex Systems in Python with Gaphor](https://www.youtu.be/PnWKsr2csXg) on a joint INCOSE/Python Michigan meetup.
 - Dan and Arjan spoke at [Linux App Summit 2021](https://linuxappsummit.org/) about [how Gaphor is made available to all desktop platforms Linux/Windows/macOS](https://www.youtube.com/watch?v=vLwAT-TLmZU).